-- 1) Certain unmarried children.
-This includes your unmarried child, grandchild, stepchild, foster child, or adopted child.
-A foster child must qualify as your dependent and must have lived in your home for the entire year. - Certain married children.
-This includes your married child, grandchild, stepchild, foster child, or adopted child for whom you can claim an exemption, or for whom you could claim an exemption except that: - a) By your written declaration you allow the noncustodial parent to claim the exemption, or - b) The noncustodial parent provided at least \$600 for the support of the dependent and claims the exemption under a pre-1985 agreement. - 3) Other relatives.
+dependent and must have lived in your home for the entire year.

+- 2) Certain married children.
+This includes your married child, grandchild, stepchild, foster child, or adopted child for whom you can claim an exemption.
+This also includes your married child, grandchild, stepchild, or adopted child for whom you could claim an exemption except that: - a) By your written declaration you allow the noncustodial parent to claim the exemption, or - b) The noncustodial parent provided at least \$600 for the support of the dependent and claims the exemption under a pre-1985 agreement. - 3) Other relatives.
 This includes any other relative for whom you can claim an exemption.
 However, your parent for whom you can claim an exemption does not have to live with you.
 (See Father or mother, later.)
 For a list of persons who are relatives for purposes of these requirements, see 1.
-Member of Household or Relationship Test under Exemption Tests, later.
+Member of Household or Relationship Test under Dependency Tests, later.